rancher/dashboard/docusaurus/docs/extensions/extensions-configuration.md

 For a `detail` view, just create a folder called `detail` inside your extension folder, and the create file there for a vue component called `your-custom-crd-name.vue`.

 For an `edit` view, just create a folder called `edit` inside your extension folder, and the create file there for a vue component called `your-custom-crd-name.vue`.
-The edit will dub as a `create` view also, so need to add a `create` folder.
+The edit will dub as a `create` view also, so no need to add a `create` folder.
 It can even dub as a `detail` view if you don't wish to duplicate it.

 The routing definition on this example for `/routing/extension-routing.ts` is based on Vue Router.
 Don't forget to check the official documentation [here](https://router.vuejs.org/guide/).